Do I need funeral cover?

 Consider your life cover

-When assessing whether you need cover and how much, also consider how much of any life insurance cover you have that could be used to cover funeral costs.
+When assessing whether you need funeral insurance and how much, also consider how much of any life insurance cover you have that could be used to cover funeral costs.

 Remember that when you have to organise a funeral, you will need to pay certain costs immediately.
 If you do not have access to savings or credit to pay for these expenses while you wait for a life insurance pay out, funeral cover will be valuable.